cartwheelweb/django-la-profiles/docs/overview.rst

 -----------------------------------

-If you'd prefer to do things the old-fashioned way, you can manually download the `django-profiles 0.2 package`_ from the Python Package Index.
-This will get you a file named "django-profiles-0.2.tar.gz" which you can unpack (double-click on the file on most operating systems) to create a directory named "django-profiles-0.2".
+If you'd prefer to do things the old-fashioned way, you can manually download the `django-la-profiles 0.2 package`_ from the Python Package Index.
+This will get you a file named "django-la-profiles-0.2.tar.gz" which you can unpack (double-click on the file on most operating systems) to create a directory named "django-la-profiles-0.2".
 Inside will be a script named "setup.py";
 running::

     python setup.py install

-will install django-profiles (though keep in mind that this defaults to a system-wide installation, and so may require administrative privileges on your computer).
+will install django-la-profiles (though keep in mind that this defaults to a system-wide installation, and so may require administrative privileges on your computer).